jhomlala/catcher/README.md

 </p>

 ### Handlers
 Handlers are an last point in error processing flow.
-They are doing specific task with error report, for example logging report to console.
+They are doing specific tasks with error reports, for example logging report to console.

 #### Console Handler

 Console Handler is the default and basic handler.
-It show crash log in console.
+It shows crash log in console.
 Console logger allows you to parametrize log output:

 ```dart
 ConsoleHandler(